phollenback/Skills-Overview/HTML/Projects.md

     In this project I incorperate all I learned when it comes to the bootstrap framework as well as CSS.
   </th>
 </table>
-Although this project is minor in comparison to what I will be doing in the future, this project was completed almost 2 years ago in my first introduction to markup languages/programming.
-But, it's given me enough familiarity to apply all the design frameworks and tags to my future projects, including those I'm currently in the midst of developing, such as a java based website that emulates a blog, and a online version of "Minesweeper".
+<b align="center">Although this project is minor in comparison to what I will be doing in the future, this project was completed almost 2 years ago in my first introduction to markup languages/programming.
+But, it's given me enough familiarity to apply all the design frameworks and tags to my future projects, including those I'm currently in the midst of developing, such as a java based website that emulates a blog, and a online version of "Minesweeper".</b>
 <table>
   <th width="500" align="left">
     This project has a bootstrap extension which allowed me to easily include button groups, navbar's, toggling content carousels and flexbox containers.